theodrosmhaile/generals/learning_progr_langs/Fedorenko, E. The Language of Programming- A Cognitive Perspective.md

 Review paper
 ## Findings
   comp science language is becoming integral.
-- Cop languages are similar to natural languages but the cognitive underpinnings and their links have not been extensively evaluated.
+- Comp languages are similar to natural languages but the cognitive underpinnings and their links have not been extensively evaluated.
 	- both CL and NL rely on building blocks and a set of constraints for how the building blocks are combined to create complex meaning.
 - multistep processing pipeline:
 	- comprehension: what do the words/lines of code mean?
 	- generating: think, plan and write/speak.